Hui mian: Xiaoji Sanxian hui mian

-Yexian Hui mian
+Yexian hui mian

-The main feature of Yexian Hui mian is the mutton hot pot, which is made of high-quality flour, which is delicate and smooth, soft and glutinous, smooth and palatable.
-The Hui mian soup is made of fresh lamb chops and lamb hooves, and a little more flavorful spice seasoning.
-Fat but not greasy, light but not thin, with scorched chili oil, beautiful in color and fragrance.
+The main feature of Yexian hui mian is the mutton hot pot, which is made of high-quality flour.
+The hui mian soup is made of fresh lamb chops and lamb hooves, and a little more flavorful spice seasoning.
+Fat but not greasy, light but not thin, with scorched chili oil.
 It is well known in more than a dozen counties and cities in the surrounding area and belongs to the special flavor category.

-Junxian Old-fashioned Hui mian
+Junxian Old-fashioned hui mian

 Jun County is located in the northern part of Henan Province and is the main producing area of high-gluten wheat.
 As a result, the noodles of the people of Junxian County are more abundant and diverse.
-The old-fashioned noodles of Junxian County, the biggest difference from other noodles, is the secret stir-fried stewed noodles, the original soup noodles.
-It can be said that the Hebi people's gourmet memories.
+The biggest difference between the traditional noodles of Junxian County and other noodles is the secret stir-fried stewed noodles.

-Secret stir-fried stew: dry stir-fried lamb, stir-fried with black sauce.
-Take goat meat, dice, and set aside.
-Heat the oil, fry the scallion and ginger, stir-fry the lamb for about 30 minutes.
-Change the heat to low heat and stir-fry for 10 minutes with the secret black sauce.
-Handmade noodles, boiled noodles in clear broth, cooked with mustard, dried shrimps, secret stir-fried marinated bowl.
-Gluten, delicious and aromatic.
+Secret stir-fried stew is made with lamb stir-fried with black sauce.
+The noodles, often handmade, are boiled in clear broth and cooked with mustard, dried shrimps, and added to the stir-fried lamb.